-As most of my readers are from other countries (hiiiii! 👋), I’m not sure how many of you will have heard about the great controversy and craze that is the Coles Little Shop Mini Collectables, but here in Australia, it is big news.
+As most of my readers are from other countries (hiiiii! 👋), I’m not sure how many of you will have heard about the great craze that is the Coles Little Shop Mini Collectables, but here in Australia, it is big news.

 Coles is one of the biggest supermarket chains in Australia, and they recently started a promotion where you get a random mini figurine every time you spend $30, and they’re all shaped like one of the 30 most bought items from Coles.

 There has been some controversy with this promotion as a few figurines are hard to find, whilst others are very easy, even though that is a basic practice amongst ANY kind of collectible item.
 Part of the fun of collecting is the hunt; trust me, as a collector of collections, I know what I’m talking about 😂

 Another concern is that these tiny items are just going to end up in the rubbish as they serve no real purpose, which is where I step in!
 As an avid DIY-er, I believe anything has a purpose – you just might have to get a little more creative to discover it 😉

 When the first round of these collectibles came out – which is when the first version of this post was published – I was overwhelmed with the amount of things I wanted to use them for.